uoe-eng/tabularasa/README.md

 ### SLDRoot Events

-At present SLDRoot emits no events.
+* _activeTab_ - Active Tab event.
+Event passes the `collection_name` from the schema of the active/focused tab.

 ### SLDList Events

 * _page_ - Pagination event.
 Event passes an object containing `offset` and `limit` values.
 Useful for dynamic data fetching/updating from an API.
+* _load_ - Page load event.
+SLDList component has initialized.
 * _reload_ - Page reload event.
 User has pressed the reload button, or part of the UI is requesting a refresh.
 * _rowSelect_ - A row has ben selected.
 Event passes selected row's data object.

-_Note_ - these may be prefixed with `name:` if set.
+_Note_ - `:name` will be appended, if set.

 ### SLDDetail Events